 Train All Salespeople on Compliance

-Your agency's PI exposure increases with every salesperson.
-Regular training on REA compliance, Fair Trading Act obligations, Anti-Money Laundering requirements, and disclosure duties helps reduce claims.
-Insurers may view well-trained teams more favourably.
+Every salesperson adds to your agency's PI exposure.
+Regular training on state licensing requirements, Australian Consumer Law obligations, anti-money laundering rules and disclosure duties helps reduce claims.
+Insurers view well-trained teams more favourably at renewal.

 5